cimichaelm/hostsysinfo/README.md

-# sysinfo
+# hostsysinfo
-Gather system info
+Gather system info and store it for future retreival by monitoring agent